-We measure value creation through our customers' lenses and in alignment with our goal of delivering on the Quadruple Aim: better clinical outcomes, improved patient experiences, improved care team experiences, and lower total cost to treat per patient episode.
+We measure value creation through our customers' lenses and in alignment with our goal of delivering on the Quintuple Aim: better clinical outcomes, improved patient experiences, improved care team experiences, lower total cost to treat per patient episode, and equitable access to care.
 Within this context, improvements in operating efficiency and cost reduction are critical to better serve our company and customers.

 The impact of climate-related risks and opportunities are integrated in our growth strategy and financial planning.

-For example, our board of directors and executive team focus on emissions reduction opportunities that also enhance operating efficiency and cost reduction over the long term.
+Our BOD and executive team focus on emissions reduction opportunities that also enhance operating efficiency and cost reduction over the long term.
 At functional levels of the company, specific projects are being carried out across global teams to investigate dual sourcing, low-cost manufacturing, and supply chain resilience opportunities that may inform the product design and manufacturing process in the long run.